fabianbug/thesis_project/README.md

 # LTLf generation with large language models

 This project is my bachelor’s thesis.
 I study how well LLMs can turn short natural language rules into **LTLf** formulas.
 For each rule in natural language, the system asks an LLM to produce a formula.
 Then I compare that formula against a **gold** (ground‑truth) formula.
-Right now the comparison is a simple string check; soon it will use the **BLACK** tool to check real semantic equivalence.
+Right now the comparison is a simple string check.
+Soon it will use the **BLACK** tool to check real semantic equivalence.

 The repository is small on purpose and aims to be easy to run and to reproduce.
 Code lives in `src/`, sample test cases live in `data/testcases/`, and all results are written to `experiments/results/` so it is always clear where outputs goes.